Missouri Disability Discrimination Attorney

 - An employer failing to provide a “reasonable accommodation” for a worker with a disability

-- An employer failing to allow a leave of absence or failing to provide leniency on violations of an attendance policy for a disabled worker if the worker needs time off as a “reasonable accommodation,” such as to obtain medical treatment
+- An employer is failing to allow a leave of absence or failure to provide leniency on violations of an attendance policy for a disabled worker if the worker needs time off as a “reasonable accommodation,” such as to obtain medical treatment

 - Termination of a worker because of their association with a person who has a disability

-Federal and state law provides protection for people who are considered "qualified individuals with a disability.”
-They may include workers who have either a physical or mental handicap or a record of impairment that may limit major life activities.
+Federal and state law protects people who are “qualified individuals with a disability.”
+They may include workers with either a physical or mental handicap or a record of an impairment that may limit major life activities.
 The United States Congress further passed a new law stating that all individuals who fall into the category of disability are protected.

-If you have been wrongfully discriminated against for your actual or perceived disability, it is important that you contact Riggan Law Firm, LLC as soon as possible.
-A dedicated and experienced discrimination attorney can ensure that you receive the compensation that you deserve and defend your rights to anti-discrimination in the workplace.
+If you have been wrongfully discriminated against for your actual or perceived disability, you must contact Riggan Law Firm, LLC, as soon as possible.
+A dedicated and experienced discrimination attorney can ensure you receive the compensation you deserve and defend your rights to anti-discrimination in the workplace.